mpv-player/mpv/DOCS/man/en/vo.rst

     Shared memory video output driver without hardware acceleration that works whenever X11 is present.

+    *NOTE*: this is a fallback only, and shouldn't be normally used.

 vdpau (X11 only)
     Uses the VDPAU interface to display and optionally also decode video.
     Hardware decoding is used with ``--vc=ffmpeg12vdpau``,